Prince Philip Fast Facts

 April 9, 2005 - Prince Philip and Queen Elizabeth II are the only senior members of the Royal Family who do not attend Prince Charles and Camilla Parker-Bowles' civil wedding ceremony.
 They do attend the dedication service.

-November 10, 2005 - His 58th wedding anniversary makes him the longest-serving British consort, out-living the wife of King George III, Queen Charlotte.
+November 10, 2005 - His 58th wedding anniversary makes him the longest-serving British consort, outliving the wife of King George III, Queen Charlotte.

 October 23, 2006 - Inspects British forces in southern Iraq.